CommunityToolkit/Tooling-Windows-Submodule/ProjectTemplate/README.md

 #### Updating NuGet Package

-Packages are manually versioned right now, [see this issue here](https://github.com/CommunityToolkit/Labs-Windows/issues/133).
-In order to update your NuGet package, update the `<Version>` tag in your library's `CommunityToolkit.WinUI.Controls.MyExperimentNameHere.csproj` file.
+Packages are automatically versioned right now by day.
+The first commit of the day will push a new package with that date stamp.

 #### WebAssembly Sample Project